Setting up Load Balancer Service with Cilium in KinD Cluster

 link/ether 0a:86:ac:2a:fe:a5 brd ff:ff:ff:ff:ff:ff link-netnsid 1

-br-38055463db3c: The bridge interface.
+br-38055463db3c: The bridge interface in the host level.

 To achieve similar connectivity on macOS host, we are going to use docker mac net connect.
 This tool establishes a basic network tunnel between macOS and the Docker Desktop Linux VM. docker-mac-net-connect creates a virtual network interface (utun), acting as the bridge between your Mac and the Docker Desktop Linux VM.